Palestinians accuse Trump of blackmail, Pakistan goes 'ballistic'

 Related: Trump's Jerusalem move undermines U.S. interests, analysts say

 As an occupying power, Israel is formally responsible for the welfare of Palestinians.
-The existence of the international-funded PA means Israel no longer needs to shoulder that financial burden.
+The existence of the international-funded Palestinian Authority means Israel no longer needs to shoulder that financial burden.

 Israel also has a security interest in the continued functioning of the authority, since Palestinian security services cooperate with Israel to prevent attacks by Hamas and other militant groups.